The Brexit Effect: How Global Mobility is Being Impacted in Europe and Beyond

 Open Markets and Free Trade

 It all boils down to the fact that free trade agreements specifically include concessions for mobility.
-Combined with reduced taxes and government programs to encourage foreign investments, this literally opened the door for GM professionals to successfully ply their trade in different countries.
-Another step later down this pipeline is streamlining visas and entry requirements—all of which promote the movement of skilled professionals across borders.
+Combined with reduced taxes and government programs to encourage foreign investments, this opened the door for professionals to ply their trade in different countries successfully.
+Another step later down this pipeline is streamlining visas and entry requirements—all promoting the movement of skilled professionals across borders.

 Brexit: An End to Unrestricted Movement

-Common sense identifies this as a detrimental idea, not only to GM professionals but to long-term economic stability and growth, yet so few speak up against it – the very fact that Brexit is happening is evidence of that fact.
+Common sense identifies this as a detrimental idea, not only to GM professionals but also to long-term economic stability and growth, yet so few speak up against it—the very fact that Brexit is happening is evidence of that fact.
 Why is that so?

-A major reason for that is the fear-mongering stoked by politicians, particularly about how immigration and immigrants “steal” the jobs of the locals – this belief is particularly strong among the working class who rally behind all attempts to close down free movement.
+A significant reason for that is the fear-mongering stoked by politicians, particularly about how immigration and immigrants “steal” the jobs of the locals.
+This belief is firm among the working class, which rallies behind all attempts to close down free movement.
 Unfortunately, this spread of fear works on everyone, at various levels, especially in these times of economic hardship, it is easy to buy into the idea that immigrants are responsible for the worsening economy or the lack of jobs.
 No one likes to step out of their comfort zone, especially to speak up about uncomfortable topics.

 The result?
 While Brexit has been lingering for years, the political uncertainty it has led to is already creating ripples across the GM community.
-Companies will be faced with increasingly challenging situations when seeking to move the talent they want, into the location where they are needed most.
+Companies will face increasingly challenging situations when seeking to move the talent they want into the most needed location.

-Many companies are moving out of or planning to move out of the UK, taking with them hundreds of thousands of jobs from locals.
-Clearly not the best-case scenario.
+Many companies are moving out of or planning to leave the UK, taking hundreds of thousands of jobs from locals.
+This is clearly not the best-case scenario.

-This unpredictability is not limited merely to the immigration aspects of Global Mobility, as taxation and exchange of information would become increasingly sophisticated, making it more difficult for companies and authorities to work out and resolve issues of governance and tax payment.
-A potential problem that arises from this unpredictability is not knowing how the UK will treat its laws and legislation dealing with worker rights, taxation and other aspects that were based on relevant sections of EU law.
-That is something troubling corporations and experts in finances, taxation and mobility alike.
+This unpredictability is not limited merely to the immigration aspects of Global Mobility, as taxation and exchange of information would become increasingly sophisticated, making it more difficult for companies and authorities to work out and resolve governance and tax payment issues.
+A potential problem from this unpredictability is not knowing how the UK will treat its laws and legislation dealing with worker rights, taxation, and other aspects based on relevant sections of EU law.
+That is something troubling corporations and experts in finances, taxation, and mobility alike.

 Another factor determining why we haven’t been more outspoken about the ramifications of politics on our field is the overabundance of fake news.
-When someone’s statement is countered with aggressively presented “facts”, the people believing in those “facts” can end up influencing others and drowning out our voice of reason.
+When someone’s statement is countered with aggressively presented “facts”, the people believing in those “facts” can influence others and draw out our voice of reason.

 Does anyone remember the infamous “Brexit Bus”?
-Despite being proven to be a falsehood, that “fact” is considered one of the major reasons the Brexit referendum was won by Leave.
+Despite being proven to be a falsehood, that “fact” is considered one of the major reasons Leave won the Brexit referendum.
 Despite people speaking up about the falsehood of that “fact”, the Brexit Bus still swayed millions with its lie.
 How does one make themselves heard in such a scenario?

 Echoes of Brexit Around the World